 Like the different search engines and web browsers to search the web, there are various blockchain explorers available.
 If you search “Block Explorer” in Google some of the sites that show up are blockexplorer.com, blockchain.com, blockcypher.com, and btc.com.
-Bitcoin Blockchain Explorer is one of them.
+Bitcoin Block Explorer is one of them.
 All works same, supply the same information and are most trusted and are well established by third-party Crypto Companies.

 Blockchain Explorer is online blockchain browsers which display the contents of individual Bitcoin transactions, blocks, and balances of addresses and the transaction histories.
 In other words, using this block explorer you can get a wide variety of statistics about the network such as the current hash rate and more.

-Well, on the main home page of this Bitcoin Blockchain Explorer, which resemble as like a search engine.
+Well, on the main home page of this Ethereum and Bitcoin Blockchain Explorer, which resemble as like a search engine.
 You will see a search field to search by transactions, addresses or even block hashes.
-Here, you can see all the latest information about blocks and tracking Bitcoin Transactions.
+Here, you can see all the latest information about blocks and tracking Ethereum & Bitcoin Transactions.
 You can also select that currency in which you wish values to be displayed.
 Sometimes, it defaults to USD.

 Apart from, on the top right, there are few options like the setting menu, QR scanner to read QR codes and link to view all the blocks along with some chain statistics.
 However, in the setting menu, you can change or select the language, currency display and switch from Cash Address to Legacy one.
 Apart from, we now have Tokens menu in which you can search the SLP tokens and see the major data points and their performance.